-- Breath Like HoneyME: This is weirdly good if you’re a Charisma-based occult spellcaster (bards, some sorcerers, etc.), but it’s still only once per day.
+- Breath Like HoneyME: This is weirdly good if you’re a Charisma-based spellcaster (bards, some sorcerers, etc.), but it’s still only once per day.

 - Grandmother’s WisdomME: I love Augury, and getting it twice per day is both very fun and can solve a lot of analysis paralysis issues.

 - Laughing GnollME: Effectively you get Battle Cry and the biggest benefit of Intimidating Glare, so it’s basically two good skill feats for the price of one Ancestry Feat.